 The Fund has no employees.

-Administrative expenses include management fee and investment advisory fee for the period to Copenhagen Infrastructure Partners P/S, in accordance with the Limited Partnership Agreement and management agreement.
-For further information about management fee and investment advisory fee, please refer to note 13.
+Administrative expenses include management fee for the period to Copenhagen Infrastructure Partners P/S, in accordance with the Limited Partnership Agreement and management agreement.
+For further information about management fee, please refer to note 13.